 - This is done by controlling pressure on the forefoot.

 - The only way to correct the length permanently is through surgery.

 - But this is rarely needed.

-- A foot corn on ball of foot can cause deep pinpoint pain.
+- A foot corn on a ball of the foot can cause deep pinpoint pain.

-- A corn is different than a callus, it is thinner and more deep.
+- A corn is different than a callus, and it is thinner and deeper.